uqlibrary/technology-training/Python/pandas/pandas.md

 * Choose a location that suits you on your computer
 * Click "Create"

-This will move our working directory to the directory we just created, and
+This will move our working directory to the directory we just created, and Python will look for files (and save files) in this same directory by default.

 ### Create a script